-In a course with one (1) summative assessment, the student who receives a No Pass "NP" must take the reassessment.
-In a course with two (2) summative assessments, a student who receives a No Pass "NP" on Assessment 1 must remediate Assessment 1.
-Students who receive a No Pass "NP" on reassessment 1 will take the comprehensive block remediation assessment.
-The reassessment 1 will occur prior to taking Assessment 2.
-A student who receives a No Pass "NP" on Assessment 2 must remediate Assessment 2, even if the student already has to take the comprehensive block assessment.
-Students may only participate in a reassessment if they received a No Pass "NP" on the corresponding initial assessment.
-Successful remediation of the Assessment (s) will result in a Pass "P" for the course.
+- In a course with one (1) assessment, the student who receives a no-pass "NP" must take the reassessment. - In a course with two (2) assessments, a student who receives a no-pass "NP" on Assessment 1 must remediate Assessment 1. - Reassessment 1 occurs prior to taking Assessment 2. - Students who receive a no-pass "NP" on reassessment 1 will take the comprehensive block remediation assessment. - A student who receives a no-pass "NP" on Assessment 2 must remediate Assessment 2, even if the student already must take the comprehensive block assessment.

-A student who receives a No-Pass ("NP") after any reassessment must attend the scheduled comprehensive remediation period, complete all requirements for the course (s) and take the comprehensive assessment during the designated course remediation period.
-If the student successfully remediates the course during the designated comprehensive remediation period, the No Pass "NP" grade will be changed to a Pass "P".
-There is no team assessment component to any reassessment and any team points earned during the initial assessment will not be awarded for the reassessment.
-The duration of the EBR portion of the assessment process during remediation will be 1.25 minutes per question.

-Students who receive a No-Pass "NP" following the comprehensive remediation periods will be required to complete the academic withdraw process.
+- Students may only participate in a reassessment if they received a no-pass "NP" on the corresponding initial assessment. - Successful remediation of the Assessment(s) will result in a pass "P" for the course. - A student who receives a no-pass ("NP") after any reassessment must attend the scheduled comprehensive remediation period, complete all requirements for the course (s) and take the comprehensive assessment during the designated course remediation period. - Students who successfully remediate the course during the designated comprehensive remediation period, the no-pass "NP" grade will be changed to a pass "P". - There is no team assessment component to any reassessment - Any team points earned during the initial assessment will not be awarded for the reassessment. - Students who receive a no-pass "NP" following the comprehensive remediation periods will be required to complete the academic withdrawal process. - No review of prior assessments will be allowed for students repeating a course.